Overhear8805/svg2drawable.py/README.md

 # svg2drawable.py

 ### Abstract

-This script render a .svg file into .png files in the correct resolution.
+This script renders .svg files into .png files in the correct resolution for Android.
 The output .png files will be rendered into their corresponding directories, i.e *res/drawable-**X**dpi/output.png* in the current working directory.

-I've only tested this script on Arch Linux 02/jan/2015 and do not guarantee that it will work at all.
+Tested this script on Arch Linux 02/jan/2015, Ubuntu and Windows.

 **Depends on InkScape for rendering!**

 ## Usage

 **svg2drawable** *input file* *output file* --width px --height px

-### Example
+### Examples

 Render the file "vector-logo.svg" into "logo.png" with the width 200px (height will be kept relative).
 ```
 svg2drawable vector-logo.svg logo.png --width 200